 The Hudson County Board of Elections is investigating potential voter fraud pertaining to the West New York Board of Education race, an official told Hudson County View.

 “We are looking into voter fraud and anything with a hint of criminal intent will be reported to the prosecutor’s office and the state Attorney General’s Office,” Hudson County Board of Elections Clerk Michael Harper said over the phone Saturday.

-He added that no one has been charged yet as a result of the investigation into about 100 to 200 votes by mail.
+He added that no one has been charged yet as a result of the investigation into about 100 to 200 vote-by-mail ballots.